 Along with interested community representatives, the Board accomplishes these responsibilities through three committees:

 1. Administration – Financial oversight, policy and procedure development, compliance with the Hospice Palliative Care Ontario Accreditation Standards, legislative compliance, and human resource development;

 2. Public Relations and Fundraising – Plan and run fundraising events, ensure fundraising annual goals are met, develop and execute an annual marketing plan that promotes the events, the organization, community awareness of Hospice Muskoka and hospice palliative care, create partnerships and relationships that will assist Hospice Muskoka maintain and grow its programs and services as the need arises, organize media campaigns, and assists in volunteer recruitment;

 3. Program Committee – ensures that all programs remain responsive to community need, that program enhancement or new programs comply with the Mission, Values and Vision of the organization, that there are volunteers to carry out the work of the organization, that volunteers are well oriented and trained to meet their level of responsibility, and that the committee works with the Administration Committee to ensure the policy infrastructure safeguards the clients, their families, the volunteers and the organization.

-Volunteers maintain the Information Technology for the organization by updating all social media outlets (Facebook, Twitter, Pinterest, Instagram), the web site, and email promotions.
+Volunteers maintain the Information Technology for the organization by updating all social media outlets (Facebook, Twitter, Instagram), the web site, and email promotions.